mondora/handbook/README.md

 Office hours are very flexible.
 Most of us start at about 9 am and leave at 6 pm, but it’s really up to you, as long as you are on time for meetings and the rest of the team agrees to your working hours.
 On average, you should work 40 hours a week.
 How you spread these hours over the week is up to you and your team.
-You are required to be present at client meetings and team meetings.
-These meetings usually take place at the client’s office, so be prepared to travel.
+You are required to be present at customer meetings and team meetings.
+These meetings usually take place at the customer’s office, so be prepared to travel.

 ### What to work on